balatharunr/TogglePlay/README.md

 ## Usage

-1. **Open YouTube tabs**: Open multiple YouTube videos in different tabs
+1. **Open media tabs**: Open YouTube videos and/or Spotify web player in different tabs
 2. **Click extension icon**: Click the TogglePlay icon in the toolbar
 3. **Enable extension**: Make sure the toggle is "ON"
-4. **Select secondary tab**: Choose a YouTube tab from the "Secondary" list
+4. **Select secondary tab**: Choose a media tab from the "Secondary" list
-5. **Start watching**: Play/pause in either tab to see automatic synchronization
+5. **Start listening**: Play/pause in either tab to see automatic synchronization

+### Supported Combinations:
+- ▶️ YouTube ↔ ▶️ YouTube (two YouTube video tabs)
+- 🎵 Spotify ↔ 🎵 Spotify (two Spotify tabs)
+- ▶️ YouTube ↔ 🎵 Spotify (mixed pairing)

 ## File Structure